Creditor Harassment and Dealing With Debt Collectors

 Authored By: Northwestern Legal Services

 Financial problems can begin in any number of ways.
-For example divorce, separation, job loss, and catastrophic health problems can all lead to financial difficulties.
-Most people want to pay all their creditors, but for whatever reason, simply do not have the money to pay everyone.
+For example: divorce, separation, job loss and catastrophic health problems can all lead to financial difficulties.
+While most people want to pay all their creditors sometimes unavoidable reasons like these do happen.

-- Mortgage, property taxes, rent payments and food purchases should always come first.
+- Rent or Mortgage, property taxes and food purchases should always come first.

 - Then, make whatever payments are necessary to insure continued utility service.
-The utility company may not require payment in full even if you are behind.
-Apply for energy assistance, when applications are available, and any other source of help with your utility bills.
-Contact the Public Utility Commission and file an informal complaint, if the utility will not make a reasonable payment agreement with you.
+Most utility companies may not require payment in full even if you are behind.
+Apply for energy assistance when applications are available, enroll in the utility’s customer assistance program if you qualify and any other source of help with your utility bills.
+Contact the Public Utility Commission and file an informal complaint if the utility will not make a reasonable payment agreement with you.

 - You should pay a car loan after critical items (food, rent, clothing, utility bills), but before most other debts for nonessentials.